Aman1953/100DaysOfCode/Day68_Bouncy Number/Readme.md

-<h1>Write a program to check whether a number is a Bouncy number or not</h1>
+<h1>Write a program to enter a number and check whether the entered number is a Bouncy number or not</h1>